What is A Mini-Excavator?

 Waste recycling

-Most standard excavators struggle on landfill and recycling areas.
+Most standard excavators struggle in landfill and recycling areas.
 Mini-excavators, however, do better because of their smaller size and their use of continuous tracks.

 Plus, the back-fill blade can also be used to stabilize the machine while digging.